Leo Tolstoy

 5

 Faith, like love, cannot be forced.
-That is why attempts to introduce or assert it by government interventions is risky business, for just as attempts to compel others to love you provoke hatred, so do attempts to compel people to believe provoke unbelief.
+That is why attempts to introduce or assert it by state interventions is risky business, for just as attempts to compel others to love you provoke hatred, so do attempts to compel people to believe provoke unbelief.

 — Schopenhauer